How to Read the Schedule of Classes

 Restrictions

-Prerequisites, corequisites, limitations to registration.
+Prerequisites, corequisites, and limitations to registration.
 See Registration Restrictions below.

 Fees

-A list of course fee codes, their description, and the fee amounts are listed in the Catalog under Tuition, Fees and Payment.
-Additional information is in the Business Affairs website.
+A list of course fee codes, their description, and the fee amounts are listed in the Catalog under Tuition, Fees and Payment(Link is external).
+Additional information is in the Business Affairs website(Link is external).

 Courses carrying General Education attributes are indicated by the following: